 Personality plus my skills will help me to reach success.
 I live a very relaxed life: I am patient, a problem solver, and I am willing to go the extra mile to change a misunderstanding to an understanding.
-I like to familiarize with every students motivation level, learn their interest, and make the learning experience fun.
-Ultimately I know that students have potential and I just want to help them get to the next level in their education.
+I like to familiarize myself with every student's motivation level, learn their interests, and make the learning experience fun.
+Ultimately I know that students have so much potential and I just want to help them get to the next level in their educational journey.

 Education & Certification

 Undergraduate Degree: San Francisco State University - Bachelors, Psychology